ForestSwanProjects/Image-Scraper-for-Model-Trains/README.md

 # Image-Scraper-for-Model-Trains
 Using BeautifulSoup library to scrape images from a site given a search term

-rough notes in 'My Photo Assistant'
+Rough notes/plan in 'My Photo Assistant.txt'

+Begin with 'webscraping train sites.py'